Rock Buns

 Given my sketchy history with baking Rock Buns, I was unsure of my actual opinion of them.
 Surely they shouldn’t actually break your teeth, like the H.E.
 Rock Bun disaster of 2001?
-I mean, sure, they’re called Rock Buns but why would anyone choose to eat something so tough?
-Turns out those ‘Rock Buns’ (inverted commas as I think it’s a stretch to actually call them so) were burnt well over done and probably not the best recipe, like most recipes our school produced.
+I mean, sure, they’re called Rock Buns, but why would anyone choose to eat something so tough?
+Turns out those ‘Rock Buns’ (inverted commas as I think it’s a stretch to actually call them so) were burnt well overdone and probably not the best recipe, like most recipes our school produced.

 Turns out, I love Rock Buns!
 It wasn’t until Granny compared them to scones that I thought there was a chance they were something I could get on board with.